 The Society has a great website including information on the culture of camellia’s and other resources.
 Do you have camellias – but don’t know what type?
 The website has pictures to help you ID your particular camellia bush.

 According to the Society website, the first camellia show was held in 1924 at David Lubin School in East Sacramento.
-Later, as the event increased in size, the show was moved to the Memorial Auditorium where it has been ever since.
+Later, as the event increased in size, the show was moved to the Memorial Auditorium where it remained until it was displaced during its renovation.

 In 1941, Sacramento adopted the camellia as the city’s official flower, and the Society was established in 1943.
 The Society made a big push in 1950 during Camellia Week to encourage Sacramento residents to plant camellias.
 Judging by the number of camellia bushes I still see throughout Sacramento the effort was clearly successful.